tsimeonov/Computer-Science/Computer Science/CM1015 Computational Mathematics/week 3/week 3.md

 Sometimes we use the symbol `'...'` to indicate that the sequence continues.

 All of the sequences given above have a finite number of terms.
-They are known as `finite sequences`
+They are known as `finite sequences`.
+Some sequences go no for ever, and these are called `infinite sequences`.

 <h5>Geometric and arithmetic series</h5>